rejuancse/best-addons-for-elementor/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy Addons for Elementor plugin is an extensible plugin that lets you easily manage woocommerce extensions by the eafe.club.
-Quick view, WooCommerce product search and Product listing extension easy to use in your woocommerce platform..

 == Description ==

 Easy Addons for Elementor is a multiple addons with one solution.
-In this plugin you can easily handle your everyday needed addons. quick view, product search, and listing your awesome produsts.
+In this plugin you can easily handle your everyday needed addons.
+Expression of some beautiful, creative, awesome add-ons suitable for use in Element.
+Which will help in the development of WordPress and Element user.

-= Shortcode List =
-To use these shortcodes, just place the required shortcode(s) on your desired location.

-  * Product list [product_listing]
-  * Product search [eafe_product_search]

-= Features =

-1. Demo
-2. Every extensions has own Settings
-3. Initially three extensions are totally free.
-4. Easy to customize and easy to use.

 Please let us know your feedback, if you think something can be more awesome in this plugin, we will love to add.